18 February 2021

 Watermarked tiles or stained grout can make your bathroom look unclean even if all other areas are sparkling.

-For everyday cleaning of bathroom tiles, particularly important if your shower is used daily by multiple occupants, spray your tiles with a multi-purpose bathroom cleaner, wipe down with a clean cloth, or scrub if dirt is more stubborn, and rinse with water.
+For everyday cleaning of bathroom tiles simply give them a spray with a multi-purpose bathroom cleaner, wipe down with a clean cloth, or scrub if dirt is more stubborn, and rinse with water.

-To keep your grout lines clean and/or to remove any dirt or stains, we recommend the following natural cleaning solution below:
+To keep to remove any stubborn dirt or stains you can try the following solution:

 1) Mix baking soda and vinegar in a bowl until a paste consistency is formed.